elchininet/bootstrap-bidi/site/content/docs/5.3/getting-started/rtl.md

 Our approach to building RTL support into Bootstrap comes with two important decisions that impact how we write and use our CSS:

-1. **First, we decided to build it with the [RTLCSS](https://rtlcss.com/) project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
-It also allows us to build two versions of Bootstrap from one codebase.
+1. **First, we decided to build it with the [PostCSS RTLCSS](https://github.com/elchininet/postcss-rtlcss) project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
+It also allows us to build a directiopn agnostic version of Bootstrap from one codebase.

 2. **Second, we've renamed a handful of directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to our flex utilities—they replace direction properties like `left` and `right` in favor `start` and `end`.
 That makes the class names and values appropriate for LTR and RTL without any overhead.